Delta-Doped Diamond via in-situ Plasma-Distance Control

-The diamond growth was performed using hydrogen and methane as the main source gases.
-The total gas flow was 800 sccm at a pressure of 130 mbar, and the C/H-ratio is 1.75~\% during doped growth. \textsuperscript{15}N was used as a dopant, with an N/C-ratio of 71,000 ppm.
-Under these conditions, a stack of six doped layers on (001)-oriented CVD diamond substrates (Element6, electronic grade) was grown.
-The sample was placed on a flat holder with a diameter of 2.54~cm.
-Using \textsuperscript{12}C-enriched source gas, we can distinguish the grown, doped layers from the substrate below.
-Between the doped layers, we fabricated intrinsic layers which have a \textsuperscript{13}C concentration of 1.1~\%, which is the natural abundance.
-Growth was performed on a first sample (S1), varying the distance to the baseplate, to which the plasma couples, between 20 and 0.1 mm during the 35-minute doped growth.
+Diamond growth was performed using hydrogen and methane as the main source gases.
+The total gas flow was 800 sccm at a pressure of 130 mbar, resulting in a rapid changeover of the gases in the chamber in less than two minutes after switching.
+The C/H ratio is 1.75~\% during doped growth. \textsuperscript{15}N was used as a dopant, with an N/C-ratio of 71,000 ppm.
+Under these conditions, a stack of six doped layers (samples S1 and S2) and single doped layers (sample S3, S4 and S5) were grown on (001)-oriented CVD diamond substrates (Element6, electronic grade).
+The samples were placed on a flat holder with a diameter of 2.54~cm.
+Using \textsuperscript{12}C-enriched source gas, the grown, doped layers can be distinguished from the substrate below.
+Between the doped layers and on top of the last doped layer, we fabricated intrinsic layers which have a \textsuperscript{13}C concentration of 1.1~\%, equivalent to the natural abundance.
+Growth was performed on a first sample (S1), varying the distance to the baseplate, to which the plasma couples, between 20~mm and 0.1 mm during the 5-minute doped growth.
 The following intrinsic layer was grown for 10~min in the adapted position and subsequently 5~min in the reference position.
-The growth conditions for one of the doped doped layers and the following buffer layer are summarized in Table~\ref{tab:table1}, and a more detailed description of the growth processes and sample preparation can be found in the Supplementary Material.
+The growth conditions for one of the doped layers and the subsequent buffer layer are summarized in Table~\ref{tab:table1}.
+A more detailed description of the growth processes and sample preparation can be found in the Supplementary Material.

-To assess the doping of diamond, that was grown in the varied growth positions, time-of-flight secondary ion mass spectrometry (ToF-SIMS) measurements were performed.
+To assess the doping of diamond, that was grown in varied growth positions, time-of-flight secondary ion mass spectrometry (ToF-SIMS) measurements were performed.
 Fig. \ref{fig_sims_overview} shows the layer stack of sample S1.